koding/koding/docs/docs/using-github-in-stacks/index.md

 Edit the Readme message to educate your developers and save even more time.
 Let them know the steps they need to take with a simple message.

-    You'll be asked to provide the following info:
+>You'll be asked to provide the following
+>

-    * Enter your Github username
+>Enter your Github
-    * Enter your Github Key [click here to generate one](https://github.com/settings/tokens/new)
+>Enter your Github Key [click here to generate one](https://github.com/settings/tokens/)
-    * SELECT THESE IN THE KEY: [repo, admin:org, admin:public_key, user](http://take.ms/61py7)
+>SELECT THESE IN THE KEY:  [repo, admin:org, admin:public_key, user](http://take.ms/)
-    * Enter your private and public ssh key
+>Enter your private and public ssh key

 Happy Koding!

 ![github_readme.png][2]